House of Loredan: Heraldry

 The beautiful façade of the Ca' Loredan Vendramin Calergi made of Istrian stone holds the Latin inscription: NON NOBIS DOMINE.
 The verse is derived from the Old Testament (Psalm 115:1) and was the beginning of a famous motto inscribed onto the war flag of the Knights Templar: "Nōn nōbīs, Domine, nōn nōbīs, sed nōminī tuō dā glōriam" (KJV: "Not unto us, O Lord, not unto us, but to thy name give the glory.").
 The verse symbolised the gratitude and humility of the Templars who, during the Crusades, fought for the glory of God and not for personal gain.
 It is known that Andrea Loredan, the commissioner of the palace, was close to the ideas and legacy of the Templars, so the biblical verse subsequently became the motto of the Loredan family as a whole.
 Due to his interest in the history of the Templars, it is even believed that his palace was one of the meeting places of the Order of Venice.
 Andrea, however, was not only a military general, but also a humanist protector of the arts and, in fact, he put considerable energy and capital into the palace to obtain a dwelling worthy of his value and the dignity of his family.
 The oak leaves around the inscription represented in Latin tradition the defender of the city, that is, one who is committed to the public good, a theme much loved by the Venetian nobility of the time.
 With this inscription, Andrea Loredan almost seems to want to conceal his incredible wealth, thus displaying a strong sense of humility and devotion to the Lord.
 The essence of the Loredan motto is, in fact, a display of piety and humility coming from a very powerful family.

 Titles

 Throughout history, members of the Loredan family held numerous noble and political titles, some of which include:

 Genealogy

 It is worth noting that all of the cadet branches most likely share a common ancestor, presumably Marco Loredan, as he was ascribed to the Great Council of the Republic in 1080, according to the 16th-century philosopher Jacopo Zabarella.

 Note: The genealogical trees were constructed mainly from information provided in the Dizionario Biografico degli Italiani.

-Note: The only complete genealogical tree is that of the branch of Santo Stefano; genealogical trees of other branches are partial and do not feature recent members.
+Note: The only comprehensive genealogical tree is that of the branch of Santo Stefano; genealogical trees of other branches are partial and do not feature recent members.